supernnova/SuperNNova/docs/visualization/index.rst

 Science plots
 -------------------------------------------

-The plots of the paper can be reproduced by running
+The plots of the paper can be reproduced by running in the ``paper branch``:

 .. code::